MalikTalha03/API-Test/Readme.md

 In last, we added event listener to update button and called a funtion on click event.
     In the function we grabbed the id, body and title of data to be updated and made a **PUT** request to api with /id route.
-After successful posting we made a call to loadRecipe to refresh page and made the modal hidden.</pre>
+After successful posting we made a call to loadRecipe to refresh page and made the modal hidden.